-A realistic architectural visualization, in general terms, refers to a computer-generated image or rendering made to look as real as possible using the factors like lights, structure, and many more.
+A realistic architectural visualization, in general terms, refers to a computer generated image or a 3D render made to look as real as possible using the factors like lights, structure, and many more.

 With several advancements, 3D architectural visualization is the most recent development in the field that generates 3D models of a structure by utilizing computer software.

 But, how is this 3D visualization created and made realistic?
 Keep reading to know the answer.

 Gone are the days when the ideas needed white paper to be sketched and maintained using various shades of light and dark pencils to highlight things.